psychemedia/storytelling-notes/fairy-lore-in-court/carrick-witch/carrick-witch-4.md

 On complaining about his behaviour, the response was essentially "no harm done" and Mary was told there was no stain on her character arising from his words.

-But the public ridicule was to continue, to such an extent that the following year, Mary brought a charge against a policement who had been taunting her and encouraging others to do the same.
+But the public ridicule was to continue, to such an extent that the following year, Mary brought a charge against a policemen who had been taunting her and encouraging others to do the same.
 The case was dismissed.

 ```{admonition} Taunted about the Ballydine Post Office, June 1870
 :class: dropdown